 For Swiss issuers, the Swiss withholding tax at the current rate of 35 per cent on interest payments under domestic bond issues is the main tax issue.
-Temporary exemptions are available only in the case of CoCos issued by systemic relevant banks (commonly called 'too big to fail' banks) as well as in the case of certain write-off bonds qualifying for regulatory capital.
+Temporary exemptions (for bonds issued prior to 1 January 2017; an extension until the end of the year 2021 has been proposed by the Swiss Federal Council) are available only in the case of CoCos issued by systemic relevant banks (commonly called 'too big to fail' banks) as well as in the case of certain write-off bonds qualifying for regulatory capital.
+An additional temporary exemption has been proposed by the Swiss Federal Council for certain bail-in-bonds.
 In particular, for access to the international capital market, the Swiss withholding tax on interest payments represents a competitive disadvantage.
-In this context, the Swiss Federal Council proposed on 17 December 2014 an updated legislation project regarding a change from the issuer principle to the paying agent principle for Swiss withholding tax on interest payments: only interest payments under, inter alia, bonds to Swiss-resident individual bondholders would be subject to the Swiss withholding tax.
+In this context, the Swiss Federal Council proposed on 17 December 2014 an updated legislation project regarding a change from the issuer principle to the paying agent principle for Swiss withholding tax on interest payments under, inter alia, bonds to Swiss-resident individual bondholders would be subject to the Swiss withholding tax.
 Swiss resident bondholders, however, would be entitled to a full refund of such Swiss withholding tax if, inter alia, the income subject to such Swiss withholding tax is properly declared in the income tax return of the Swiss resident bondholder.
+This legislation project has been put on hold and shall be re-discussed only before the end of the year 2021.
 Further, bonds, like any other taxable securities, are subject to a 0.15 per cent Swiss transfer stamp duty for domestic bonds and 0.3 per cent for foreign bonds if a transfer of title occurs for consideration and a Swiss securities dealer is involved as a party or as an intermediary to the transaction.

 For direct tax purposes of Swiss resident individual bondholders, most of the return of bonds is subject to Swiss income tax.
 Upon sale and redemption of structured products the theoretical bond component is subject to pro rata Swiss income taxation.
-Until now, accrued interest is tax-free income upon sale of a bond; however, this will change if the updated legislation project from the Swiss Federal Council is enacted.
+Until now, accrued interest is tax-free income upon sale of a bond.